lizhuo008/resize_func/report/report.md

 ---
 ## Introduction
-This document provides a comprehensive overview of the components of the image resizing library.
+This document provides a comprehensive overview of the components of the image resizing library, including the design of the project, the main features and the implementation of the library. **The experiment result is displayed in last section.**

 This project realizes the image resizing function based on OpenCV.
 We develop the library with the following goals: